slu-soc5650/syllabus/intro.Rmd

 1.  *Geographic information science*: Describe the concepts that form the foundation of GISc work.

-2.  *Data management*: Perform basic data cleaning and geoprocessing tasks using `R`.
+2.  *Data management*: Perform basic data cleaning and geoprocessing tasks using `R` and ArcGIS Pro.

-3.  *Data visualization*: Create and present visualizations of spatial data using `R` and ArcGIS Online.
+3.  *Data visualization*: Create and present visualizations of spatial data using `R`, ArcGIS Pro, and ArcGIS Online.

 4.  *Analysis development*: Apply techniques that make GISc work more reproducible, accurate, and collaborative using GitHub, `R`, Markdown, and other tools.